uChip/RFM69W_BOB/README.md

 <img src="https://dl.dropboxusercontent.com/u/36200849/RFM69W_BOB.png" alt="RFM69W Breakout Board" height="270" width="200">

-Eagle CAD PCB designs for radio transceiver breakout boards.
+Eagle CAD PCB designs for radio transceiver breakout board.
 Converts the RFM69W radio transceiver from SMT to 0.1" breadboard format.
+This board uses the same pinout as the [JeeLabs RFM12B breakout board] (http://www.digitalsmarties.net/products/rfm12b-board) for compatibility.
+Note that this board is NOT compatible with the RFM12B or the RFM69CW.

-See the following link for drivers for the RFM69W
+See the following link for Arduino drivers for the RFM69W
   * https://github.com/LowPowerLab/RFM69

 Hookup of the breakout board to 5V Arduino SPI connection.
 All board components populated.
+Solder-jumpers left open.

 	Arduino			RFM69W BOB
 	  5V	-->		  5V
 	  GND	<-->	  GND
 	  D11	-->		  SDI
 	  D12	<--		  SDO
 	  D13	-->		  SCK
 	  D10	-->		  SEL
 	  D2	<--		  IRQ
 	  		<--		  3V3

 Hookup of the breakout board to 3.3V Arduino SPI connection.
 On PCB populate only radio, C2 and C4.
-Short solder jumpers.
+Short the pads on the solder-jumpers.

 	Arduino			RFM69W BOB
 	  NC	 		  5V
 	  GND	<-->	  GND
 	  D11	-->		  SDI
 	  D12	<--		  SDO
 	  D13	-->		  SCK
 	  D10	-->		  SEL
 	  D2	<--		  IRQ
  	  3.3V	-->		  3V3

 ## Order PCBs

-You will be able to order any of these PCBs from OSH Park.
-Click on one of the following links.
+You can order this PCB directly from OSH Park.
+Click on the following link.
   * Radio Breakout - http://oshpark.com/shared_projects/bJRprI06

 ## Status
-  * PCB layout tested not yet tested, board has been ordered
+  * PCB layout has been tested to be functional.

 ## File Formats